integr8ly/integreatly-operator/test-cases/tests/walkthroughs/g16-verify-settings-notifications-pop-up.md

 Acceptance Criteria:

-When logged into solution explorer as a customer-admin
+When logged into solution explorer as a user from the dedicated-admin group for example customer-admin01.

 1. Select the settings cog in the top right hand corner, it should be active.
 2. The top of the settings page should have a green dismissable banner at the top.